wernerschuler/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

 **12. In Wireshark, filter for DHCP traffic only**
  - Type dhcp into the filter bar then press Enter

-**13. From your Windows 10 VM, try to issue your VM a new IP address from PowerShell using 'ipcongig /renew'**
+**13. From your Windows 10 VM, try to issue your VM a new IP address from PowerShell using 'ipconfig /renew'**
  - After entering this command we can see some DHCP traffic in Wireshark

 <img src="https://i.imgur.com/qZuWXmp.png" height="60%" width="80%" alt="wireshark and powershell not getting a reply"/>

 **14. Filter for DNS traffic only**
  - Enter dns into the filter bar then press Enter
- - From Windows 10 VM, use command 'nslookup' to see what is the IP address for www.amazon.com
+ - From Windows 10 VM, use the command 'nslookup' to see what is the IP address for www.amazon.com
  - Observe the traffic in Wireshark

 **15. Observe RDP traffic**